-The Hollywood Bowl is building a new facility called the Terri and Jerry Kohl Artists Pavilion, with construction beginning on October 10, 2025.
-The 7,500-square-foot, single-story building, designed by RIOS, will serve as a multipurpose space for artists and patrons before and after performances, and also host year-round events and VIP receptions.
-It is expected to be completed by June 2026, in time for the next concert season.
+The Hollywood Bowl has begun construction on the new Terri and Jerry Kohl Artists Pavilion.
+Work started on October 10, 2025.
+The 7,500-square-foot, single-story building was designed by RIOS and will serve as a multipurpose space for artists and patrons.

 - Artist support: The pavilion will provide a comfortable gathering space for artists and crew members, complete with a full kitchen for serving meals.